An exciting approach to theoretical spectroscopy: Acknowledgement

 For completeness, we note that core states are treated separately within the all-electron framework.
 Owing to their strong localization and energetic separation from the valence manifold, core states are obtained by solving the radial Dirac equation inside the \gls{mt} spheres, using the respective spherically averaged \gls{ks} potential.
-These states do not have contributions in the interstitial region and thus do not enter the variational basis expansion in Eq.~\eqref{eq:KS-expansion}, although they fully contribute to the self-consistent density and potential.
-Nevertheless, they are obtained from the same all-electron \gls{ks} Hamiltonian as the valence states and are updated self-consistently in every iteration.
+These states do not have contributions in the interstitial region and thus do not enter the variational basis expansion in Eq.~\eqref{eq:KS-expansion}, although they are obtained from the same all-electron \gls{ks} Hamiltonian as the valence states.
+Being updated self-consistently in every iteration, they fully contribute to the self-consistent density and potential.
 They are also essential for core-level spectroscopies implemented in \exciting.